AmateurECE/twardyece-blog/_posts/2023-06-04-redfish-codegen-di-part-2.md

 ```

 Now, the primary benefit of this entire layer is that the composition of
 handlers into `Router`s is automated via semantic components.
-We've created
+I also created
 the struct `ResourceLocator` to simplify the creation of middleware for resource
 location.
-In `main`, we use it like so:
+In `main`, by handling all of the request mutation:

 ```rust
 ComputerSystem::default()